 Unfortunately, after the hot stretch on the back, the Congdons couldn't find the birdie they needed to force a playoff on the final five holes.

 "We didn't say anything to each other, but I think we both knew that we needed one or two more," Andy said.
-"We hit it well finishing up, but we just couldn't squeeze one in for birdie."

 The Congdon's performance is perhaps a bad omen for everyone else in the field for Saturday's Allied Four-Ball Championship at Taconic Golf Club.
 The brothers won that title three out of four years at one stretch.
 Andy was in South Carolina, where he spends his winters, and missed last year's tournament.
 The brothers won the title most recently two years ago at Berkshire Hills Country Club.